dataviscourse/tutorials/lectures/lecture-d3-layouts.md

 ### forceManyBody()

 The many-body force applies mutually amongst all nodes.
 It can be used to simulate gravity (attraction) if the strength is positive, or electrostatic charge (repulsion) if the strength is negative.

+You can set the strength of this force with d3.forceManyBody().strength([strength]).
+If strength is not specified, returns the current strength accessor, which defaults to -30.

 ``` javascript
 simulation